ss2552/Guide_3DS/docs/es_ES/installing-boot9strap-(mset9-cli-ios).md

 :::

 1. Enciende tu consola, asegurándote de que el ícono de la configuración de la consola este seleccionado
    - Si la configuración de la consola no está seleccionada, **[mueve el cursor](/images/screenshots/mset9/hover-settings.png)** al ícono de la configuración de la consola usando la cruz de control, apaga la consola, y enciéndela
 2. Pulsa (A) para iniciar los Ajustes del Sistema
 3. Navega a `Gestion de datos` -> `Nintendo 3DS` -> `Datos Adicionales` ([imagen](/images/screenshots/mset9/settings-extdata.png))
 4. **No presiones ningún botón ni toques la pantalla**
 5. **Con la consola AÚN ENCENDIDA, y sin presionar ningún botón y sin tocar la pantalla**, saca la tarjeta SD de tu consola
    - The menu will refresh and say that no SD card is inserted
 6. Insert your SD card into your iPhone/iPad (using an adapter)

 <!--@include: ./_include/ish-chorus.md -->

 1. Type the number corresponding to your console model and version, then tap Return
 2. In the MSET9 screen, type `3`, then tap Return to inject MSET9
    - Deberías ver el mensaje: "MSET9 successfully injected!"
 3. Tap Return to close the MSET9 script
 4. Reinserta la tarjeta SD en tu consola **sin presionar ningún botón y sin tocar la pantalla**
 5. Si el exploit fue exitoso, habrás iniciado SafeB9SInstaller
-    - Si aparece una pantalla roja o la consola se queda trabada en una pantalla de carga, sigue la [guía de resolución de problemas](troubleshooting-mset9)
+   - If you get a red screen or the console gets stuck on a loading screen for more than 10 seconds, follow the [troubleshooting guide](troubleshooting-mset9)

 ### Sección III - Instalar boot9strap

 En esta sección, instalarás custom firmware en tu consola.

 1. Cuando se te pida, introduce la combinación de botones mostrada para instalar boot9strap
    - If a step on the lower screen has red-colored text, and you are not prompted to input a key combo, [follow this troubleshooting guide](troubleshooting-mset9#sighaxed-firm-was-not-installed-check-lower-screen-for-more-info)
    - If the top screen is blank **and** you see "Crypto Status - all checks passed" on the bottom screen, you will have to enter key combo blindly.
 Press the following buttons on your console in this order:
      - D-Pad Left, D-Pad Down, D-Pad Right, D-Pad Up, A
 2. Once it is complete (all seven steps on the bottom screen are green), press (A) to reboot your console

 <!--@include: ./_include/configure-luma3ds.md -->